 My Experience with Rust-Oleum Cabinet Transformations Kit

 Let’s first talk about the kit – the Rust-Oleum Cabinet Transformations Kit.
 This is a kit that comes with a deglosser (you do this first instead of sanding cabinets), a bond coat (the actual color the cabinets will be), a protective topcoat, and an optional glaze (I did not use this).
 The kit is very user-friendly and straightforward.
 I did a ton of research beforehand and watched a lot of videos on this kit before using it the first time.
 I definitely recommend you do this!
 Get on YouTube and search for people painting their cabinets dark to white with the kit.

 The kit comes in various colors.
 You must get the bond color tinted, even if you are buying the Pure White kit (which is what I bought).
 If you buy it online from HomeDepot.com, you’ll need to get it tinted in store.
+Weird, I know.
 Your best bet is to locate it online to make sure it’s in stock and then purchase in store.

 The Rust-Oleum kit was something I was familiar with.
 I used it last year to paint our bathroom vanity in master bath and downstairs half bath.
 I started out painting our master vanity white (the color that came in the kit) but didn’t like the way it looked in the space, so I went and bought a small amount of Sherwin Williams Ellie Gray (actually it was the Behr Premium Plus Ultra from Home Depot tinted to match Ellie Gray), and then sealed it with the top coat in the kit.
 It turned out amazing.
 One year later, it’s holding up amazing.
 No chips.

 Our half bath vanity is holding up well with the Pure White color, too.

 This gave me the confidence to use the kit on our kitchen.
 I knew the kit performed well for our bathroom vanities and held up, so I just went for it.